Bug report #17324

 Geometries guided by advanced digitization tools snap inaccurately.

-Added by Kyle Welsh over 6 years ago.
-Updated over 6 years ago.
+Added by Kyle Welsh about 7 years ago.
+Updated about 7 years ago.

 Status:Closed